secretstartups/handbook/content/handbook/customer-success/solutions-architects/processes/activity-capture/_index.md

 - **SA Validated Tech Evaluation End Date** - The date the SA stopped engaging with a prospect or customer from an evaluation standpoint and the technical evaluation is deemed closed as a technical win, loss, or a stalled evaluation.
 This has no connection to whether or not the deal closes with a win or loss, as there may be non-technical variables that may impact the success of a deal after a technical evaluation.
   * In **Commercial**, the end date is to reflect the end of the trial when an SA is engaged with the account.
 - **SA Validated Tech Evaluation Close Status** - The close status of the technical evaluation:
-There are two ways to update these fields in Troops.ai:
+There are two ways to update these fields in Rattle:
 While all of these fields can be updated and changed anytime as an opportunity evolves, the end date and close status should not be populated as a forecast.
-    - On the Troops `You just had a meeting` notification - select the opportunity by searching in the `Search Salesforce` box.
+    - On the Rattle `You just had a meeting` notification - select the opportunity by searching in the `Search Salesforce` box.
 Click the `Update Opportunity` button.
-    - By searching for the opportunity first using `/troops <opportunity name>` in Slack and clicking on the `Update Opportunity` button.
+    - By searching for the opportunity first using `/Rattle <opportunity name>` in Slack and clicking on the `Update Opportunity` button.
     - **Win** - The technical evaluation has ended, and the prospect or customer agrees the GitLab solution meets their requirements.
     - **Loss** - The technical evaluation has completed, but the prospect or customer is choosing an alternative solution or not changing their current process due to deficiencies with the evaluated GitLab solution.
     - **Stalled** - The technical evaluation has not completed, but the customer or prospect is not actively evaluating any solution.
 As a guideline, this usually means the SA is not working with the prospect or customer on evaluation-related activities for at least two weeks.